MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 </td>
 </tr>
 <tr>
-<td>selectedDependencyWorkItemTypes</td>
+<td>selectedDependencyWorkItemTypes
 <blockquote>Restricts the work item types that the dependency tracker displays or lists.
-Based on the default "Any", any work item type that contains a dependency link type is displayed or listed. </blockquote>
+Based on the default "Any", any work item type that contains a dependency link type is displayed or listed. </blockquote></td>
 <td>Default: <pre>Any</pre><br/>
 <p>To restrict the work item types to just Epics and Features, specify:</p>
 <pre>